davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 to write this post[^4], I feel better informed about what these tools offer, and the pitfalls I need to be mindful of.
 Sometimes it wasn't a terrible way of working.
-For example, on the first day I started with this, at one point on a chilly but sunny Sunday afternoon, I was sat on the sofa MacBook on lap, guiding an AI to write code, while petting the cat, watching the birds in the garden enjoy the content of the feeder, all while chatting with my partner.
+For example, on the first day I started with this, at one point on a chilly but sunny Sunday afternoon, I was sat on the sofa, MacBook on lap, guiding an AI to write code, while petting the cat, watching the birds in the garden enjoy the content of the feeder, all while chatting with my partner.